optimizely/optimizely-vscode/README.md

 - List Events - command-option-e
 - List Experiment Keys - command-option-x
 - List Feature Keys - command-option-f
-- Command "optimizely: Configuration Debug Dialog" will bring up a debug dialog within the browser that has your current sdk key.
+- Command "optimizely: Configuration Debug Dialog" will bring up a debug dialog within the IDE that has your current sdk key.
 You can run activate and isFeatureEnabled and getFeatureVariable functions changing the attribute to make sure you have the right configuration for your feature rollout.
 If you change sdk keys, you should open a new dialog.

 ## Installation and configuration